Leadership approval opinion polling for the next United Kingdom general election

-At various dates in the run up to the next United Kingdom general election various organisations have carried out opinion polling to gauge the opinions that voters hold towards political leaders.
+In advance of the next United Kingdom general election various organisations continually conduct opinion polls to gauge the opinions that voters hold towards political leaders.
 Most of the polling companies listed are members of the British Polling Council (BPC) and abide by its disclosure rules.
-The dates of the polls range from the previous general election on 4 July 2024 to the present.
+The dates of the polls range from the previous general election, held on 4 July 2024, to the present.
+In the tables below, the net figure may not always equal the difference between the positive and negative scores, due to rounding.